logzio/documentation/docs/user-guide/data-hub/archive-restore/restore-archived-logs.md

 #### Known limitations

-* The maximum data to restore is equivalent to your account's **daily reserved volume**, no more than 100 GB.
+* The maximum data to restore per restore sub-account is equivalent to your account's **daily reserved volume**, and can't be more than 100 GB.
 * If the restore process exceeds the max, the process will fail.
 * Data can be restored from the **root of an S3 bucket**, but not a sub-bucket path.